benWindsorCode/rayTracerRust/README.md

 # rayTracerRust
-Rust attempt at the 'Ray Tracing In One Weekend' project
+Rust attempt at the 'Ray Tracing In One Weekend' project.